As an award-winning top 150 law firm, with over 250 staff based in offices across the country, you're never far from the advice you need.

 - Assisting employees when the identity of their employer has been transferred (known as “TUPE” transfers).

 He regularly assists clients funded through a legal expenses policy, carrying out assessments of the prospects.
+He is supervised by Philip Richardson.

 Cases of interest